 The results shows that company was found to exert a positive (0.5865) but not statistically significant (p=0.4367) effect on ENVD at 5%.
-Hence, the researchers accepted that company size has no significant impact on environmental reporting in quoted oil and gas companies in Nigeria.
-Justifiably, it is believed that bigger firms will want to disclose more environmental information than what smaller firms will want to do.
+Hence we accept the hypothesis that company size has no significant impact on environmental reporting in quoted oil and gas companies in Nigeria.
+Generally, it is believed that bigger firms will want to disclose more environmental information than what smaller firms will want to do.
 This is because big firms are more noticeable by the public and hence it is then more beneficial for them to do what is expected.